Radiation reaction cooling as a source of anisotropic momentum distributions with inverted populations

 These results can be generalized to particle beams since our calculations have considered the proper reference frame of the plasma/beam, where the fluid momentum of the beam $\overline{\mathbf{p}}=0$.
 For a beam propagating parallel to the magnetic field with Lorentz factor $\gamma_b$ all the previous results can be rescaled by the appropriate Lorentz transformations, $t_R = 3 \gamma_b / 4 \, \alpha \, \chi_\mathrm{th}$; in these conditions, an inverse Landau population is generated and evolves into a ring-beam distribution, \emph{i.e.} a beam with a pitch angle anisotropy.

 We have performed Particle-in-Cell (PIC) simulations with the PIC code OSIRIS \cite{fonseca2002osiris}, including classical \cite{vranic2016classical_m} and QED \cite{vranic2015particle, vranic2016classical_m} radiation reaction to confirm and to explore the theoretical findings.
 The full details of the simulation parameters are included in the Supplementary Material.
 Simulations with different initial distributions show the formation of the ring at $t=3t_R$, confirming the theoretical predictions for an initially isotropic Maxwellian distribution function $f_{0\, M}$ with $p_{th} = 50 \, m_e c$ (Fig. \ref{fig:rings}.a).
 Equivalent behavior is also evident for an initially isotropic Maxwell-J\"uttner distribution $f_0 \propto \exp(-\gamma/k_B T)$ with $k_B T = 50\ m_e c^2$ (Fig. \ref{fig:rings}.b).
-A beam with $\gamma_B = 500$ and a Maxwellian thermal spread $p_{th}=50 \, m_e c$ also evolved into a ring in the boosted timescale $t=3 \gamma_b t_R = 3\gamma_b / 4 \alpha \chi_\mathrm{th}$ (Fig.\ref{fig:rings}.c).
+A beam with $\gamma_B = 500$ and a Maxwellian thermal spread $p_{th}=50 \, m_e c$ in the lab frame also evolved into a ring in the boosted timescale $t=3 \gamma_b t_R = 3\gamma_b / 4 \alpha \chi_\mathrm{th}$ (Fig.\ref{fig:rings}.c).
+To demonstrate the ring formation in the weakly-relativistic regime, simulations with $p_{th} \sim 1\ m_e c$ were also performed (see supplementary material).

 This evolution is further explored in Fig. \ref{fig:parameter_scan_spread}, focusing on initially Maxwellian distribution functions.
 The evolution of the ring radius, Eq. (\ref{eq:peakpos}), shows excellent agreement with numerical simulations.
 Results with classical and QED radiation reaction are also shown.
 The average $\chi$ of the distribution function, $\bar{\chi}$, defined as $\bar{\chi}(t)=\int_0^\infty f_\perp(p_\perp, t) p_\perp^2 B_0 dp_\perp$ is a useful quantity to assess the importance QED radiation reaction. $\bar{\chi}$ decreases as the distribution function cools down (since $\mathbf{B_0}$ is constant).
 Thus, the maximum $\bar{\chi}$ for this configuration is always $\bar{\chi}(t=0) = \sqrt{\pi/2}\chi_\mathrm{th}$.
 In the simulations in Fig. (\ref{fig:parameter_scan_spread}), $\bar{\chi}(t=0) \sim 10^{-6} \ll 1$ and, as expected, in this regime the QED and classical results agree \cite{vranic2016quantum_m}.
 The discrepancy at early times in Fig. \ref{fig:parameter_scan_spread} between theory and simulations is due to the range of validity of the theoretical model ($p_\parallel \ll p_\perp$) -- outside this range the evolution of the distribution function $f$ deviates from the prediction of Eq. (\ref{eq:general_solution}); at later times, due to the differential cooling, most of $f$ is within the range of validity of the theoretical model, and a closer match between theory and simulations is observed.